DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/pointsExpr.md

         //...
     ];

-[note] If an egde is connected to a node, an extreme point's coordinates are calculated by the widget.
-For this reason the corresponding points specified in a data source are ignored.
+[note] If an edge is connected to nodes, the widget calculates coordinates of connection points and points specified in a data source are ignored.